EJQuezada/my_movie_api/README.md

-Edgar's first live Movie API

 # my_movie_api

+Edgar's first live Movie API for his personal use and for other similar movie aficionados.